 3 Claude McKay (1889–1948) was a poet, novelist, and journalist who was born in Jamaica.
 He began writing poetry at the age of ten.
 Banana Bottom, now lauded as his greatest work, didn’t sell many copies upon publication.
 It tells the story of a girl who has trouble reconciling the values she was taught in England with those of her native Jamaica.

-February is a month to reflect upon and appreciate the contributions of African-American authors and poets whose works honestly portray the lives of African-Americans throughout history.
+February is a month to reflect upon and appreciate the contributions of Black authors and poets whose works honestly portray Black life in America throughout history.